Instruments: Guitar, Songwriting, Bass Guitar, Composition

-Previously when living in Nelson I ran the Mister Nobody Quintet and played in over 50 situations including NYT productions of Les Miserables and Godspell, Sharon O’Neill, Midge Marsden, Ubercat with Liam Ryan, amoung others.
-Taught at NMIT, Nelson College for Girls, Garin College and privately.
-In this time I taught Callum Allardice (N.Z.
-Jazz Composition of the year 3x) and Caleb Nott (Broods).
+During his time in Nelson, Brett led the Mister Nobody Quintet and participated in over 50 musical endeavors, including NYT productions of Les Miserables and Godspell, performances with notable artists such as Sharon O’Neill and Midge Marsden, and collaborations with Ubercat featuring Liam Ryan, among others.
+He taught music at institutions such as NMIT, Nelson College for Girls, Garin College, and also provided private lessons.
+Notably, he mentored and taught talented musicians like Callum Allardice, a three-time recipient of the New Zealand Jazz Composition of the Year award, and Caleb Nott of Broods fame.

 Skills and expertise